microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 At this point, both the Vehicle Registration and Fine Collection microservices are up and running.

 ## Step 3.
-Run the TrafficControl service
+Run the TrafficControlService

-1. Make sure the VehicleRegistrationService and FineCollectionService are running (results of step 1 and 2).
+1. Make sure the `VehicleRegistrationService` and `FineCollectionService` are running (results of step 1 and 2).

 1. Open another **new** terminal window in VS Code and set the current folder to `Resources/TrafficControlService`.